nuxt-modules/tailwindcss/docs/content/en/tailwind-config.md

 category: Guide
 ---

-`@nuxtjs/tailwindcss` configure the Tailwind configuration to have the best user experience as possible by default.
+`@nuxtjs/tailwindcss` configures the Tailwind configuration to have the best user experience as possible by default.

 ## Default Configuration